 Richards Butler had some interesting foreign offices and the merger has added to this.
 Whilst London is now the biggest office in the entire operation, most notable away from Blighty is the firm's highly rated, and consistently profitable, Far East outfit.
 Students should know that there's a summer scholarship in Hong Kong, which sounds great fun.
 They should also know that it's reckoned to be harder to bag than a training contract.

 Long-standing legacy ties with the meeja world make for some interesting work for the likes of the BBC and others.
 MTV is a long standing client, and we've heard that trainees can go there on secondment.
 Which must all be very exciting - if you like that sort of Ritalin-fuelled son et lumière.

-Reed Smith tends to do pretty well in the Firm of the Year Survey.
+Reed Smith tends to do pretty well the RollOnFriday Best Law Firms to Work At surveys.
 Not only are the bathrooms in the swish offices awarded top marks, but work-life balance also comes in for high praise.
 Because, although your law school chums may worry about US-managed sweatshops, the reality is supposedly different - a 1,500 hour target and you don't even get a Blackberry.
 Lots of people eat together in the subsidised canteen, although are whispers that the "food is getting steadily more expensive, poorer quality and smaller portions".
 Smaller portions?
 At a US firm?
 As for the biscuits, well they "used to be great but now we get leftover brownies and flapjacks from the canteen".

 So the money's decent though "behind the curve on associate pay".
 Insiders say the firm is "going places" but it "needs to pay more to attract the best talent".
 The hours aren't bad and there's the opportunity to work overseas.
 And - as you'll be spending plenty of time with them - there seems to be a good chance your colleagues will be good sorts.
 All of which should provide pretty decent compensation for working for a slightly anonymous US firm.